 He now plays the leading role in Emma Luchini’s “Un début prometteur” (a.k.a.
 “My Men”).
-His character is a tragic figure, it seems at first, who after a long absence returns to what appears home, to find his younger brother (Zacharie Chasseriaux) and their father (Fabrice Luchini, in real life he is film director Emma Luchini’s father), until both brothers meet a mysterious woman (played by Veerle Baetens).
+His character is a tragic figure, it seems at first, who, after a long absence, returns to what appears home to find his younger brother (Zacharie Chasseriaux) and their father (Fabrice Luchini, in real life he is film director Emma Luchini’s father), until both brothers meet a mysterious woman (played by Veerle Baetens).
 An obvious change of pace for a comedian since this powerful drama, now out in theaters, limits the use of his skills as a comedian.
-But because of his versatility, he manages to combine his wide range of talent perfectly and – at times – makes the most out if it by turning a drama into a comedy/drama.
+But because of his versatility, he manages to combine his wide range of talent perfectly and—at times—makes the most out of it by turning a drama into a comedy/drama.

-Perfectly multilingual, Mr. Payet also speaks very fluently English as if it were his native language.
-So off we go, in the Belgian city of Namur, where he showed up to promote “Un début prometteur” at the 30th edition of the Film Festival du Film Francophone de Namur.
+Perfectly multilingual, Mr. Payet also speaks as if it were his second native language.
+So off we went, in the Belgian city of Namur, where he showed up to promote “Un début prometteur” at the 30th edition of the Film Festival du Film Francophone de Namur.

 The challenge was to be somebody else than who I usually am: [director] Emma [Luchini] asked me to play the character of Martin, a man who’s not really like me.
-He’s broken on the inside, his heart has been broken many times, he has suffered from love and he doesn’t believe in anything anymore.
-I have been this guy, one or two times.
-It’s just that I’ve never showed it before.
-I realized the real challenge was actually to try not to disappoint her because she had chosen me to play the role.
+He’s broken on the inside, his heart has been broken many times, he has suffered from love, and he doesn’t believe in anything anymore.
+I have been this guy one or two times.
+It’s just that I’ve never shown it before.
+I realized the real challenge was actually trying not to disappoint her because she had chosen me to play the role.